+Most marriage counseling is covered by your health insurance policy as an adjustment disorder.
 The fee is $145 for the first initial interview session due to the additional analysis involved.
 Additional sessions are $125 for a state licensed Marriage and Family Therapist, Professional Counselor, or social worker.
 If money is a major issue you may apply for a sliding scale, referral to a non-licensed, degreed counselor on a sliding scale plan or a lay counselor may be recommended.
 However, it should be realized that the cost of a divorce will far exceed any amount of money expended on therapy.

 Because of the many variables involved the outcome is hard to determine, but in cases where the both marriage partners are willing to do what is suggested and stay in treatment long enough for things to be resolved, most marriages recover from the difficulties and remain married.
 Even in cases where an affair is involved about 70% recover.
 Although we never recommend divorce, if the couple chooses to divorce, the therapist will do everything possible to help the clients through this difficult time

 Christian beliefs dictate that marriage is a gift from God that shouldn’t be taken for granted.
 Unfortunately, everyone can't always work through their